 The Sitka Summer Music Festival is rehabilitating Stevenson Hall, one of the iconic buildings on the Sheldon Jackson School National Historic Landmark, This designation is for properties significant to our nation’s history.
 It is wonderful that the Sitka Summer Music Festival has a home where it began back in the 1970s on the Sheldon Jackson College campus, in this prominent and historically important campus quadrangle.
 The rehabilitation is a huge benefit to our community, in making this distinctive building a year-round center for the arts.
 The $4.2 million project includes heat and ventilation and could be one of the most prestigious projects in Sitka.

 However, the plan has a major problem: it includes removing all the building’s windows and putting in replacements.
-I’m a fan of the Festival and have background in historic preservation, and would like to share information about why this is unnecessary, costly, and detrimental to the community, the Landmark, and especially to the Festival itself.
+I’m a fan of the Festival and have background in historic preservation, so would like to share information about why this is unnecessary, costly, and detrimental to the community, the Landmark, and especially to the Festival itself.

 “b) Windows are as important to the building’s appearance as the exterior sheathing.
 The windows cover roughly half of the exterior façade.
 It is important that all windows contribute to the feel of the building and thus should not be altered.
 The original windows constitute the main character of the building.”

 People in Sitka care about authenticity and history.
 It is part of our identity as Sitkans, and part of our economy.
 Visitors come to Sitka to experience authentic culture and history.
 When we have a National Historic Landmark building, we do what we can to preserve what is authentic and historic about it.
 This place is important.

 This Building is Historically Significant